followthefourleafedclover/Web-Crawler-Python-Bs4/README.md

 *Args
 - target: url of the site[s] you want to crawl.
 For crawling more than one site, targets must be seperated by ,'s.
-- depth: this is the time complexity. i.e deeper the depth, more webpages the program crawls, and the greater time it takes. ( O(depth) ).
+- depth: this is the time complexity. i.e deeper the depth, more webpages the program crawls, and the greater time it takes. ( O(n^2) ).

 *Out
 - All data is exported to WebCrawler.json